CrashCortez/Cohpi4/README.md

 ## Automated installer WIP

-First on the pi you'll need to set some stuff up use commander pi to oc your pi to the recommend setting of
+First on the pi you'll need to set some stuff up use commander pi to oc your pi to the recommend setting of --
 2000 CPU (arm_frew)

 600 GPU (gpu_freq0

 6 Volt adj. (over_voltage)

-click all three set checks and apply and reboot.
+Click all three set checks and apply and reboot.
+--

 ---